fgrando/NetSwitch/README.md

 # NetSwitch
-App to turn network interfaces ON/OFF from taskbar (Windows only)
+Taskbar app to turn network interfaces ON/OFF from taskbar (Windows only)

 ![ScreenShot](screenshot.png)